sramalho94/PokePro/README.md

 ## Getting Started with Docker Image

-- install Install Docker and Docker Compose.
+- install Install Docker and Docker Compose
-- `clone` the latest tag of the docker image from Dockerhub.
+- `clone` the github repository
 - `cd` into the directory
 - start the Docker Compose services by running `docker-compose up`